RODINA LOST

 Please note: The film includes war-related audio and moments of political anxiety.
 The intention is not to convey a political message, but rather to share my personal story.
 It was edited from June to October 2023.

-Snippets from the Projects Notes
+Snippets from the Project Notes

 MEANING OF THE TITLE